The Iron Lady (film): Historical accuracy

+Campbell also noted that while Thatcher thought a patronising male environment dominated the House of Commons, which the film showed as eliciting the upper-middle-class image she affected early in her political career, the real political environment did not demand this image, and Thatcher did in fact proclaim her ordinary upbringing by a grocer in a small Lincolnshire town when she was running for leader of the Conservative Party.

+Accolades

 Home media

 The Iron Lady was released on DVD in the United States and the United Kingdom on 30 April 2012.
 The special features in the DVD include Making The Iron Lady, Bonus Featurettes, Recreating the Young Margaret Thatcher, Battle in the House of Commons, Costume Design: Pearls and Power Suits, Denis: The Man Behind the Woman.